 - 1. St. Johns County Emergency Management will activate the Human Services Section; including mass care, emergency feeding, animal control and public health when the St. Johns County EOC is activated or it becomes essential to activate this section. - 2.
 Shelter operations are conducted under an inter-local agreement (Resolution 2019-1501) with St. Johns County School District.
 School District employees including Principals, Maintenance Supervisors and Cafeteria Staff have received Shelter Manager Training.
-Volunteers from the American Red Cross and ARES Radio - Operators will augment the shelter staff. - Human services operations and activities will be coordinated within the operational protocols of its functional agencies and the primary functional agencies in the State Emergency Operations Center (SEOC). - 4.
+Volunteers from the ARC and ARES Radio Operators will augment the shelter staff. - 3.
+Human services operations and activities will be coordinated within the operational protocols of its functional agencies and the primary functional agencies in the SEOC. - 4.
 Florida Department of Health St. Johns under ESF-8, Health and Medical Services, will coordinate public health and the special needs shelter operation.
-They will also coordinate with State ESF-8.
+They will also coordinate with State ESF-8. - 5.
+St. Johns County is a signatory to the Statewide Mutual Aid Agreement and may request assistance through this agreement. - 6.
+All functional agencies will maintain properly trained and certified disaster response personnel regardless of pay or volunteer status.